17 Best Restaurants in Sayulita Mexico You Can’t Miss

 Not only is San Pancho a much quieter version of Sayulita, but it also has some pretty amazing restaurants too.

-My favourite restaurant in San Pancho (San Francisco Nayarit) is Ikan Cocina Marina.
+My favorite restaurant in San Pancho (San Francisco Nayarit) is Ikan Cocina Marina.

 With a small, ceviche and taco-focused menu based around seasonal and great quality ingredients, Ikan serves sophisticated twists on Mexican seafood classics.